wrengit/Piano-Tutor/README.md

 ### User stories
 > As a user I would like to be able to play a piano on a mobile device.
 >
->> The user can easily user multi-touch input or mouse clicks to trigger audio sounds and play a virtual piano.
+>> The user can easily use multi-touch input or mouse clicks to trigger audio sounds and play a virtual piano.

 > As a user I would like to be shown how to play a song, with a visual and audio demonstration.
 >